doctorfree/dotfiles-linux/.github/README.md

 ```

 ## Updates

 This repository is regurlarly being updated.
-To update to the latest version of my dotfiles, run:
+To update to the latest version
+of these dotfiles, run:
 ```bash
 yadm pull
 ```

 ## Errors

 ### When cloning

 If you encounter any error when cloning, run
 ```bash
 yadm stash